 Our Board is divided into three classes, with each class holding office for a three-year term.
-Thomas E. Hamilton, a current Class II director, has been nominated by our Board for re-election at the Annual Meeting for a three-year term that will expire at our 2025 Annual Meeting of Stockholders and until his successor, if any, is elected or appointed, or his earlier death, resignation, or removal.
-Mr. Hamilton has agreed to be named and to serve, and we expect him to be able to serve if elected.
-If Mr. Hamilton is unable to serve, the Nominating and Corporate Governance Committee will recommend to our Board a replacement nominee.
+Frank Thomas, Carole S. Ben-Maimon, M.D. and Joseph Truitt, current Class III directors, have been nominated by our Board for re-election at the Annual Meeting for three-year terms that will expire at our 2026 Annual Meeting of Stockholders and until their successors, if any, are elected or appointed, or their earlier death, resignation, or removal.
+Each of the nominees has agreed to be named and to serve, and we expect each nominee to be able to serve if elected.
+If any nominee is unable to serve, the Nominating and Corporate Governance Committee will recommend to our Board a replacement nominee.
 The Board may then designate the other nominee to stand for election.
-If you voted for the unavailable nominee, your vote will be cast for his replacement.
+If you voted for the unavailable nominee, your vote will be cast for his or her replacement.

-Thomas O. Daniel, M.D. currently serves as a Class II director of our Board with a term expiring at the Annual Meeting.
-Dr. Daniel's service as a member of our Board will end effective as of the date of the Annual Meeting and he is not standing for re-election.
-After careful consideration, we have elected to reduce the size of our Board from seven to six directors, effective as of the date of the Annual Meeting.
+Peter Barrett, Ph.D. currently serves as a Class I director of our Board with a term expiring at our 2024 Annual Meeting of Stockholders.
+Dr. Barrett has tendered his resignation and his service as a member of our Board will end effective as of the date of the Annual Meeting.
+After careful consideration, we have elected to reduce the size of our Board from six to five directors, effective as of the date of the Annual Meeting.